jlcash61/pip/readme.md

    npm install
 Set Firebase Config:

-bash
-Copy
-Edit
 firebase functions:config:set openai.key="sk-..." openai.assistant="asst_..."
 Deploy to Firebase:

-bash
-Copy
-Edit
 firebase deploy --only functions
-Open /public/index.html in a browser to use the UI.
+Use the UI: Open /public/index.html in your browser.

 ✏️ Version History

 Version	Date	Summary
 1.0	2025-04-24	Initial stable thread-only release
 ⚠️ Notes
-This version uses a single shared thread for all users.
+This version uses a single persistent thread for all users.

-Assistant has no memory, no soul seed, and no PXE tie-in (by design).
+Assistant has no long-term memory, no soul seed, and no PXE integration (by design).

-Intended for experimentation and reverse-engineering OpenAI's assistant behaviors.
+Intended purely for experimentation and reverse-engineering OpenAI Assistant behaviors.

 🛠️ Future Ideas
-Multi-thread management and switcher
+Multi-thread management and thread reset tools

 System prompt injection at thread creation

 Tool call support and introspection

 Indexed message viewer or debug overlay

+Voice TTS and STT expansions

 💡 Built with love for clarity, curiosity, and code.
 — Pixie + TiBorg